cloudcr0w/security-alerting-pipeline/README.md

 Once detected, the pipeline sends an email alert to notify administrators of potential risks or unauthorized changes in the AWS environment.

 ---
+---

+## 🔐 Automated Threat Detection & Response

+This project implements an automated security alerting pipeline using AWS native services.
+It is designed to detect threats and configuration drift in real-time, and respond with notifications or actions.

+### 🔎 Active Detection Sources:
+- **AWS CloudTrail**: Tracks IAM actions like `CreateUser`, `AttachRolePolicy`
+- **AWS GuardDuty**: Detects suspicious activities such as SSH brute-force attempts, reconnaissance, and port scans
+- **AWS Config**: Continuously monitors misconfigured resources (e.g., public S3 buckets)

+### ⚙️ Response Mechanism:
+- **EventBridge** rules trigger **Lambda** functions for event parsing
+- **SNS** notifies administrators (email/SMS/webhook)
+- **Optional**: alerts can be consumed by the built-in `Flask` app or integrated with Slack/Discord

+This pipeline is extendable, serverless, and built entirely with Terraform.

+---

 ## ✅ Initial Use Case